Remo Rossi

-Remo Rossi (27 September 1909 - 30 December 1982) was a renowned Swiss sculptor, living and working in Locarno (Ticino, Switzerland).
+Remo Rossi (27 September 1909 - 30 December 1982) was a Swiss sculptor, who lived in Locarno in Ticino, Switzerland.

-Biography

-A Family of "marmorini" from Arzo to Locarno
+Early life and family

-Remo Rossi was born in Locarno on 27 September 1909.
+Remo Rossi was born on 27 September 1909, in Locarno, Switzerland.
 Both Ettore, his father, and Gualtiero, his grandfather, came from Arzo (Ticino, Switzerland) and were active as marble artisans and sculptors (called marmorini).
 Remo's mother was from the Jacometti family living in Intra (a small town on the Italian shores of Lago Maggiore.)

 Nesto Jacometti, graphic designer and collector, an uncle on his mother's side, became an important link for Remo with the French cultural world.
 In the main church of Arzo, built in 1600, Remo's great-grandfather Antonio had sculpted the Pulpito marmoreo.
 Records indicate that Antonio died in Locarno in 1898, thus suggesting that the family had already moved from Arzo in the early 19th century.
 Remo's grandfather Gualtiero was born in Locarno in 1852, where he died in 1930.
 Ettore, Remo's father, built his first Atelier (workshop) just below his house located in Piazza Castello.
 Since he needed more space to work on large stone blocks, Ettore built another Atelier in the Saleggi area of Locarno.
 Later on, these two buildings became the headquarters of the Casetta architectural studio.

-Early studies: from Lucerne to Milan to Paris
+Education

-After finishing the obligatory schools in 1924, Remo continued his studies at the high school of Sankt Michael in Zug and in 1925 he was a pupil of professor Joseph von Moos at the Kunstgewerbeschule of Lucerne.
+After finishing the obligatory schools in 1924, Remo continued his studies at the high school of Sankt Michael in Zug.
+In 1925 he was a pupil of professor Joseph von Moos at the Kunstgewerbeschule of Lucerne (or Lucerne School of Arts and Crafts).
 The essential phase of his training was during his studies in Milan from 1926, where he enrolled at the Accademia di Brera where in 1926 he followed the drawing courses of Contardo Barbieri and the anatomy courses of professor Biaggi, but refused to follow the sculpture lectures of Wildt.
-At the same time, he worked in the private workshop of Ernesto Bazzaro (1859–1937) and followed courses at the architectural high school at the Castello Sforzesco under the guidance of professor Mariani.
+At the same time, he worked in the private workshop of Ernesto Bazzaro in Milan, and followed courses at the architectural high school at the Castello Sforzesco under the guidance of professor Mariani.
 His first works were evidently impregnated by an academic style: first of all the large sculpture Memento mori (1930).

 After several study travels to Bologna, Florence, Rome, Naples, and Venice he settled for one year in Paris in 1932.
 Here he encountered Alberto Martíni and Gino Severini with whom he shall later collaborate in 1950 for the decoration of the Church the Capucins of Sion.

 While in Paris, Remo followed the courses of Paul Landowski at the Académie Nationale des Beaux-Arts as well as the lectures of Charles Despiau at the Académie Scandinave.
 Despiau invited Remo to work in his own atelier.
 Fruit of that period were the works exhibited at the Salon de Printemps in 1933.